More central Indiana students bringing weapons to school

-INDIANAPOLIS — The school year is just getting started in central Indiana and already there have been multiple instances of students with weapons on school property.
+INDIANAPOLIS — The school year is just getting started in central Indiana, and there has already been multiple instances of students with weapons on school property.

 Wednesday, a Carmel elementary student was reportedly found with a knife on a school bus.